bayganik/Nez-card-game-example/README.md

 I worked with Monogame, then went to Unity, and now came back to Monogame using Nez because I like the simplicity of working with Nez on 2D games.
 This is a powerful 2D game engine.

-I like separation of concerns when using ECS.
-So I choose to update my components using a System.
-You will find most examples of NEZ to be using updates inside Components.
+ECS is used to allow for separation of concern when coding.
+For example, I choose to update my components using a separate "System".
+However, You will find most examples of NEZ to be using updates inside "Components".
 I don't like that.
 NEZ is flexible enough to allow you to choose which way to go !!

 Game uses UI Canvas to put 2 button and a label on screen.